Real-Dev-Squad/website-api-contracts/impersonation/README.md

 - **Query Parameters:**

-  - `dev`: Required boolean feature flag to update request status.
+  - `dev`: Required boolean parameter that enables or disables the impersonation session..
-  - `action`: Required string to start or stop the impersonation session, It can be `START` or `STOP`.
+  - `action`: Required enum (START | STOP) to control the session.
+Case-sensitive.

 - **Method:** PATCH